 As a powerful sedative, sarpagandha is great for getting rest.
 It’s even used to beat insomnia.2

 However, it pays to be mindful of the dose and time of the day.
 If you’re not careful, you might feel drowsy while driving or doing other tasks.
+This is especially dangerous if you’re operating heavy machinery at work.

 2. Pregnancy Complications